QMonkey/monkey-vim/README.md

 ```
 Leader+o    Open a new buffer with given file path in current window
 Leader+d    Delete current buffer

+-           Open file directory in current window
+~           Open project root or file directory in current window
 ```

 #### 1.4 Split